 If you have only ever purchased produce from a supermarket, then you expect ramrod straight carrots, perfectly rounded tomatoes, and smooth cukes.
-But, for those of us who grow our own veggies, we know that perfection isn’t always attainable nor is it necessarily desirable.
-A great example is weird shaped tomatoes.
+For those of us who grow our own veggies, we know that perfection isn’t always attainable nor is it necessarily desirable.
+A great example is weirdly shaped tomatoes.
 Unusual tomatoes are often more the norm than otherwise.
 What causes deformed tomato fruit?

 Tomato Fruit Problems